When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Prop bets are interesting because you could be betting on anything from how many yards a certain player will carry the ball to whether so-and-so will wear their green shoes or not.
 These bets are in two categories, skilled prop bets or novelty prop bets.
 Skilled being the running yards and novelty being the green shoes.

 Prop bets can be a lot of fun and are a way to make very specific bets.
-One of the most famous novelty prop bets being what color the Gatorade will be that gets dumped on the winners.
+One of the most famous novelty prop bets is what color the Gatorade will be that gets dumped on the winners.

 We all know we shouldn’t put all our eggs in one basket, and it can be argued that you shouldn’t put all your money on one bet either.
 While it doesn’t make any sense to split your money 50/50 between two separate teams winning the same game it does make sense to spread out your bets at least a little.